 Since the beginning of the epidemic in 1981, Maryknoll missioners in Asia, Latin America, and Africa have worked in ministries serving persons living with HIV and AIDS.
 We have accompanied people dying of AIDS, worked with children orphaned by AIDS, supported women and girls who are at risk of violence or sexual abuse, and witnessed the direct impact of debt, trade issues and poverty on societies decimated by AIDS.

 Over three decades more than 25 million people have died of AIDS worldwide.
 The world has responded by committing billions of dollars for research, programs and medicines, and innumerable efforts to change behaviors and lower the number of transmissions.
 According to the World Health Organization, by the end of 2018, 23.3 million were recieving treatment for HIV, or 62% of people living with the disease.

 According to the latest estimates from UNAIDS:

 - About 770,000 people died of AIDS in 2018.
-The numbers are declining; 1.1 million people died of AIDS in 2015, a 45 percent decrease since its peak in 2005.
+The numbers are declining; 1.1 million people died of AIDS in 2015.
 Deaths have declined due in part to antiretroviral treatment (ART) scale-up.
-HIV remains a leading cause of death worldwide and the number one cause of death in Africa.
+HIV remains a leading cause of death worldwide and the second leading cause of death on the African continent.

-- Women represent half (51 percent) of all adults living with HIV worldwide.
-HIV is the leading cause of death among women of reproductive age, especially on the African continent.
+- HIV is a leading cause of death among women of reproductive age, especially on the African continent.
 Gender inequalities, differential access to service, and sexual violence increase women’s vulnerability to HIV, and women, especially younger women, are biologically more susceptible to HIV.
 Data indicates that in 2018, new infections among young women (15-24 years old) were 55% higher than among young men.

 - Globally, there were 1.7 million children living with HIV, 110,000 AIDS-related deaths, and 150,000 new infections among children in 2020.
 Since 2010, new HIV infections among children have declined by more than 50 percent.